LeeMoriya/CreatureParser/README.md

 ## What it doesn't do:
 - Parses Custom Regions
 - Tell you what regions are actually accessible by each slugcat.
+- Parse special creatures that are manually placed by dev tools.